 12: 10mm wrenches and sockets: $-$$ Affordable Gifts

-If you spend any time on social media, you’ve probably seen the continued rush of 10mm jokes.
-10mm bolts and nuts are the most common size on most automobiles, so naturally the sockets and wrenches will get lost the most.
+If you spend any time on social media, you’ve probably seen the never-ending “lost” 10mm memes.
+10mm bolts and nuts heads are the most common size on most automobiles, so naturally the pretty small sockets and wrenches will get lost the most.
 You literally cannot have too many 10mm’s.
 Sockets, Wrenches, odd size wrenches, etc.

 11: Other misc wrenches (IE 8mm for brake bleeder): $-$$ Affordable Gifts.